SeanTang001/cs118_packet_dissector/README.md

 ## How do I install it?

-Copy the `.lua` script and paste it into the folder, following the instructions in the "installation" section: https://www.quantulum.co.uk/blog/tldr-wireshark-udp-dissector/
+Copy the `118_protocol.lua` script and paste it into the folder, following the instructions in the "installation" section: https://www.quantulum.co.uk/blog/tldr-wireshark-udp-dissector/

 - Open Wireshark
 - Open "About Wireshark" dialog